DaHitzl/M5Dial-ESPHome-UI-Framework/README.md

        ├── ui_helpers.h         <-- Dumb drawing functions
        └── sound_manager.h      <-- Centralized RTTTL manager
 ````

-## 🚀 Installation
+## 🚀 Getting Started
+I've made the setup as easy as possible.
+You don't need to touch the C++ code to get started.

+Clone the repository: [Link to your GitHub repo]

-Copy the m5dial folder and the m5-stack-dial.yaml into your ESPHome configuration directory.
+Copy the m5dial folder into your ESPHome configuration directory.

-Open m5-stack-dial.yaml and adjust:

-Your Wi-Fi credentials (!secret)

-Your specific Home Assistant sensors (e.g., Shelly temperature entities).

-Click "Install" in your ESPHome dashboard.

-## 🛠️ How to add a new Page
-Adding a new page is incredibly simple due to the decoupled architecture:

-Create a new file page_custom.h that inherits from PageInterface.

-Implement your draw(), on_encoder(), and on_touch() logic.

-Include it in m5dial_ui.h, add it to the state machine, and map your callbacks.
-Done!
+Add your passwords and default PINs to your secrets.yaml.

+Flash the m5-stack-dial.yaml to your device!

+All the UI graphics (Neon Style) are included in the repo.

+I’d love to hear your feedback!
+The next step on the roadmap (V0.9.0) is building out a full Media Player page.
+If anyone wants to contribute or fork it, feel free!

+Cheers!